Kotlin/KEEP/proposals/change-defaulting-rule.md

 record Person(String name, int age) { }
 ```

-The rules for [annotations on record components](https://openjdk.org/jeps/395#Annotations-on-record-components) are very similar for those in this proposal: apply to every declaration.
+The rules for [annotations on record components](https://openjdk.org/jeps/395#Annotations-on-record-components) go even further than the tryad of `param`, `property`, and `field`; they also apply to the property getter and to the Java-only `RECORD_COMPONENT` target.

 Since JVM is one of the main targets for Kotlin, we think alignment with the rest of the players is very important.
 One reason is to make it easier for developers to work on multi-language projects, without having to remember small quirks per language.
 On top of that, libraries developed with Java in mind may assume the behavior of records, and they would then fail in a very similar scenario in Kotlin.